dwarvesf/playbook/community/How to withdraw ICY.md

 <!-- /col-2 #10 -->

 ### Create a Binance account

-Follow Binance guidelines and create a verified account.

-- Go to this link and install Binance on your mobile: [https://www.binance.com/en/download](https://www.binance.com/en/download)
+Go to this link and install Binance on your mobile: [https://www.binance.com/en/download](https://www.binance.com/en/download)

 <!-- col-2 #11 -->
 1. After install, follow the guideline of “Crypto Novice” mode